n-1991/academic-kickstart/content/authors/admin/_index.md

 I am a Swiss National Science Foundation Postdoctoal Fellow at The Aix-Marseille School of Economics.

-I graduated with a PhD in Economics from The Graduate Institute of International and Development Studies, Geneva.
-My research interests are at the intersection of environmental and development economics.
+I graduated with a PhD in Economics from The Graduate Institute (IHEID), Geneva.
+My research interests are at the intersection of environmental economics and political economy.
 I also study decision making under uncertainty, modeled using stochastic processes.
 In my free time I enjoy reading science fiction and fantasy.

 I am on the 2022-2023 EEA and AEA job market.